cbg-ethz/ConsensusFixer/README.md

 ### FEATURES:
  - Calls consensus sequence with a minimal coverage `-mcc INT`
  - Integrates consensus sequence into given reference `-r ref.fasta`
+ - Optionally insert dashes '-' instead of bases from the reference.
  - Include insertions with a minimal coverage of `-mic INT`
  - Optionally, only include in-frame insertions `-f`
  - Calls amibiguous bases (wobbles) if relative base abundance is above `-plurality DOUBLE`